Veeva Direct Data API: A Complete Technical Guide

 -

 Cost/License: Upon release (Feb 2025), Veeva announced that Direct Data API would be included at no extra charge with the Vault Platform ([1]).
 This removes a financial barrier – companies do not need an additional integration license to use it.
-The only prerequisite is enabling the feature in the Vault (currently via an admin setting or support request) ([28]).
+As of the 25R2 general release, Vault administrators can enable the feature directly via Admin settings without needing to contact Veeva Support ([29]).

 These features suggest that Direct Data API is a purpose-built pipeline for moving Vault data out.
 In the next sections we describe in detail the file types, structures, and retrieval process.